lowepowerlab/protocols/purchasing.md

 # General Rules

+When items get low, please post them to the #ordering channel on our Slack. **Please look at the Pinned Information within the #Ordering channel**.
 Typically we have one or two people who carry the "lab job" of ordering supplies.
-When items get low, please post them to the #ordering channel on our Slack.

 If it's a routine item, it is helpful to post a picture of the "product number" or "item number" so that it can be searched on the ordering databases.
 The Ordering person should place orders at least weekly.

 * **Do not openly publish the lab's financial information to the internet**.
 Store private information either in the "Lab Management" folder in Box Sync database or in a Google Sheet that is shared with the lab.
 * Purchase items with the correct funding string.
 Ask on #ordering Slack channel if you are confused.